 Food truck eats are a must when you visit Austin.
-Whether you're looking for a family-friendly food truck park or tasty late night bites on the patio at a nearby bar, here are 25 to add to your Austin dining itinerary.
+Whether you're looking for a family-friendly food truck park or tasty late-night bites on the patio at a bar, here are 25 to add to your Austin dining itinerary.

 Courtesy of Arlo's.

-Tommy Want Wingy is all about the chicken wing lollipops that come in a variety of flavors, including garlic parmesan, chile limon and spicy pineapple.
+Tommy Want Wingy is all about the chicken wing lollipops that come with dipping sauces in a variety of flavors, including garlic parmesan, chile limon and spicy pineapple.
 Try the fries or tots as a side.
 Tommy Want Wingy food trucks are parked at three different Austin bars.

-For kid-friendly food on the run, find the Burro Cheese Kitchen food trailer on Rainey Street and savor the inventive grilled cheese sandwiches.
+For kid-friendly food on the run, find the Burro Cheese Kitchen food trailer on Rainey Street or at Hi Sign Brewing.
+Sample the inventive grilled cheese sandwiches.
 Grown-ups will love the menu items that include serrano pineapple, spicy maple bacon and balsamic apricot-fig sauces.

 9. Via 313

-Find your barbecue fix at award-winning East Austin trailer Micklethwait Craft Meats, named one of Texas Monthly's 50 Best BBQ Joints in Texas.
+Get your barbecue fix at award-winning East Austin trailer Micklethwait Craft Meats, named one of Texas Monthly's 50 Best BBQ Joints in Texas.
 Order a sandwich for yourself, then take home a meal package that serves five or six people with brisket, sausage, ribs and sides like jalapeño cheese grits and lemon poppy slaw.

-Garbo’s serves up New England cuisine, including fresh lobster rolls prepared Maine style (chilled, with homemade mayo) or Connecticut style (warm, brushed with lemon-tarragon butter).
-Visit the website for daily food truck locations.
+Garbo’s serves up New England cuisine, including fresh lobster rolls prepared Maine style (chilled, with homemade mayo) or Connecticut style (warm, top with butter and house seasoning).
+Visit the website to find daily food truck locations.

 13. LeRoy and Lewis

-LeRoy and Lewis offers a creative take on barbecue with a seasonally changing menu of meats sliced to order, such as the decadent smoked beef cheeks and pulled whole hog.
+LeRoy and Lewis offers a creative take on barbecue with a seasonally changing menu of Texas meats sliced to order, such as the decadent smoked beef cheeks and pulled whole hog.
 Find the truck inside the fence at Cosmic Coffee + Beer Garden.

-Indulge in family-style Italian from Patrizi’s, which uses secret family recipes to create its homemade sauces and pulled-to-order pastas.
+Indulge in family-style Italian food from Patrizi’s, which uses secret family recipes to create its homemade sauces and pulled-to-order pastas.
 Pick your topping, including mushrooms, pancetta and meatballs.
 Pair your dish with garlic bread and a crisp salad.

-At Bananarchy, build your own frozen banana confection with dips like chocolate and peanut butter, along with toppings that include a selection of candies, nuts and cookies.
+At Bananarchy, build your own frozen banana confection with dips like chocolate, vanilla and peanut butter, along with toppings that include a selection of candies, nuts and cookies.
 Top it off with a drizzle of chocolate, marshmallow cream or caramel.

 18. Dee Dee Thai

-Step up to the Airstream and treat yourself to a sweet donut treat (like the Miss Shortcake, with cream cheese icing and fresh strawberries) at Gourdough’s.
+Step up to the vintage Airstream and treat yourself to a sweet doughnut (like the Miss Shortcake, with cream cheese icing and fresh strawberries) at Gourdough’s.
 Order the signature Big Fat Donut, or opt for tasty donut holes for a smaller dose of sweetness.

 24. Abo Youssef

 Sample Mediterranean fare at Abo Youssef.
 Popular dishes include the chicken shawarma plate, falafel and lamb kebabs.
-Make sure to snag a glass of mint tea and say "Hi" to the owner, Samir, who will always greet you with a smile.
+Make sure to snag a glass of mint tea and say hello to the owner, Samir, who will always greet you with a smile.